wmorian/NugetLicensesReader/README.md

 # NugetLicensesReader
-Reads all License urls from every dependency and subdependency of a solution
+Reads all License URLs from every dependency and subdependency of a solution

 ## Requirements
 It is necessary to install *dotnet cli* globaly before running this script, because the direct dependencies are read with the `dotnet list <sln> package` command.